Inist-CNRS/lodex/README.md

 }
 ```

-The config is taken from production.js, in `parser.fileExtension`, and allow to configure your parser on an instance basis.
+The config is taken from production.js, in `loader.fileExtension`, and allow to configure your loader on an instance basis.
 For example for the csv parser it allow to give the delimiter.